srxg/lc-3_vm/README.md

 In LC-3, **there are 16 *opcodes***.
 So, everything LC-3 can calculate is some sequence of these 16 opcodes.
 Each instruction is **16 bits** long, but the *left 4 bits* store the **opcode** while the rest of the bits store the **operand** (the parameters, in this context).

+**Note**: x86 has way more instructions (hundreds).
+ARM and LC-3 have very few - i.e., they have RISCs.
+          larger instruction sets, i.e. that of x86, are called CISCs.
+          While larger ones don't necessarily provide fundamentally new possibilties, they often just make it a little easier/convenient to write assembly for.
+          So, for example, a single instruction in a CISC might take the place of several in RISC.
+          However, they tend be more complex and expensive to design and manufacture - this and other trade offs cause the designs to come "in and out of style".